Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 ***
 ### Summary
-We have come along way from 2 posts ago, we were talking about webhooks, python and the power of flask.
-We were also discussing bootstrapping HTML code.
-To now, we have taken all that and turn it into a functioning docker application.
+We have come along way from 2 posts ago.
+We were talking about webhooks, python and the power of flask.
+As well as discussing bootstrapping HTML code.
+To now, where we have taken all that and turn it into a functioning docker application.
 Which we can spin up and down easily.
 <br>Hopefully, you have found it useful.

 As always, please reach out if you have any questions or comments or suggestions.<br>